tparveen/Binary_tree_exercises/README.md

 Imagine you are looking for a book in a library with a Dewey Decimal index.
 How would you go about it?
 Can you express this process as a searching algorithm?

 ### Exercise 4
-Use paper and pen for this part of the exercise
+Use paper and pen for this part of the exercise.

 What is the output for an in-order traversal through the following binary tree [Binary tree](tree1.png)